zabbix/zabbix/templates/app/github_http/README.md

 For public repositories no additional permission scopes are required.
 For the private repositories the `repo` scope must be set (full control of private repositories) for the monitoring to work.

-Additional information abouth OAuth scopes is available in the [`official documentation`](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes).
+Additional information about OAuth scopes is available in the [`official documentation`](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes).

 **Note**, that authenticated users must have admin access to the repository and the `repo` scope must be set to get the information about [`self-hosted runners`](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#list-self-hosted-runners-for-a-repository).